JohnComonitski/SoccerAPI/README.md

 A simple to use Python library that connects [API-Football](https://www.api-football.com/) to several online football data providers and allow for the easier collection of league, team and player data for use by amature football data analysts.

+# Data Sources

+Soccer API is powered by a database mapping the IDs of over 82,000 players, 4200 teams, and 200 leagues.
+This allows for the seamless programatic access and combination of data across the following sites:
+ - API-Football
+ - FBRef
+ - Transfermarkt
+ - Understat

 # Getting Started

 ## 1. Install from Git